Microsoft storing Israeli intelligence trove used to attack Palestinians

 expert appeal

-"according to interviews with 11 Microsoft and Israeli intelligence sources in addition to a cache of leaked internal Microsoft documents obtained by the Guardian."
+"According to interviews with 11 Microsoft and Israeli intelligence sources in addition to a cache of leaked internal Microsoft documents obtained by the Guardian."

 expert appeal